 Parents deny a child the priceless grace of becoming a child of God were they not to confer baptism shortly after birth.
 (CCC #1250)

-Baptisms can be scheduled by calling the Rectory at 202-546-1885.
-You can also e-mail our Pastor, Msgr.
-Charles Pope: firstname.lastname@example.org .
-Some basic information will be requested and the Pastor will schedule the baptism.
-It will be requested that at least one parent attend a brief instruction on baptism if they have not done so prior to the baptism of their other children.
-The date and time of the instructional call will be determined once you register for the baptism.
-Sponsors are encouraged, though not required to attend the instructional class.
+Infant baptisms can be scheduled by contacting the rectory office at 202-546-1885 or firstname.lastname@example.org.
+If the child to be baptized is older than 6 years of age, they may be required to attend Sunday School classes but that will be determined once you speak with staff.
+When you call, the staff will request some basic information before presenting it to the Pastor who will schedule the baptism date.
+We request that at least one parent attend an instructional class on the the sacrament of baptism.
+The date and time of the class will be determined once you register for the baptism.
+The sponsors are encouraged, though not required to attend the instructional class.
 The class is usually 1 hour in length and held at the rectory on a weekend.

 Please observe the following norms in the selection of sponsors (Godparents) for your child:

 - The purpose of a sponsor (often call a Godparent) is to present an infant for baptism along with the parents and to help the child lead a Catholic Christian life in keeping with baptism and fulfill faithfully the obligations inherent in it.
 Parents ought to therefore chose godparents who are able to help in this regard and to see to the faith development of their child should they be unable to do so. (cf Canon 872; 874.1)

 - There is to be only one male sponsor, or one female sponsor, or one of each.
 (Canon 873) Thus, having more than two sponsors, or two males or two females is not in accord with Church norms.